 35 out of 54 reporting jurisdictions have now implemented the revised FATF standards.
 Of these, 3 jurisdictions have prohibited VASP operations altogether.
 Meanwhile, 19 jurisdictions have not yet implemented a regime, and wide variation exists in terms of progress.
 2 out of the 19 plan to prohibit VASP operations, and 4 are still undecided.
 The below chart outlines the state of implementation across jurisdictions.

-Among the 32 jurisdictions who decided to regulate VASPs, it is noteworthy to point out that implementations vary across the jurisdictions:
+Among the 32 jurisdictions who decided to regulate VASPs, it is noteworthy to point out that implementations vary across:

 These emerging complex and non-uniform regulatory landscapes present challenges for VASPs looking to be regulated.